Mary Beth Bowie

-Mary Beth Bowie (born 27 October 1978) is a Canadian women's international footballer who played as a midfielder.
+Mary Beth Bowie (born 27 October 1978) is a Canadian women's international soccer player who played as a midfielder.
 She has competed for the Canada women's national soccer team.
 She was part of the team at the 1999 FIFA Women's World Cup.

 Born in Halifax, Nova Scotia, Bowie grew up in Dartmouth and attended Dalhousie University, before playing for the Connecticut Huskies women's soccer program in the U.S. Overall, Bowie made 13 appearances for the Canadian national team, including five starts.

 Bowie played for the Boston Renegades in the W League, and followed that up by playing locally with Scotia Soccer Club, Athens Soccer Club and Halifax City Soccer Club.